 We give investors new access to agricultural investments like cattle by leveraging technology, bundling investments, and cultivating relationships with producers in the Midwest.
 You can learn more about this process here.

-We work with producers to give buyers frequent updates regarding the progress of their agricultural holdings on their virtual farm, and we coordinate all the payment processing and documentation through their online accounts.
+We work with producers to give buyers frequent updates regarding the progress of their agricultural holdings, and we coordinate all the payment processing and documentation through their online accounts.

 Mitch founded FarmAfield after an agricultural development trip to Africa helped him better understand how vulnerable agricultural systems can be without adequate support, and how often critical tools and support systems in developed countries are taken for granted or neglected.
 The rapid proliferation of cellphones and data access in rural areas around the world opens many possibilities for farmers and ranchers to connect to new markets and tools, and FarmAfield was founded to help foster these connections.

 Mitch has degrees in Mechanical Engineering (University of Nebraska) and Agricultural & Biological Engineering (University of Illinois) with certifications in Strategic Technology Management, Agribusiness for Development and Food Security, and Biomass Energy Resources (all from the University of Illinois).
 He grew up on a family farm in Nebraska and has first-hand knowledge of risks faced by small farmers.
 He and his wife Sarah recently entered the world of foster parenting, which has often left them floundering in uncertainty but also learning something new every day (similar to farming)!